heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 ```

 ## Analysis of test results
-The included [analysis-test HTML-log](https://htmlpreview.github.io/?https://github.com/heidi-holappa/tira-labra-2022/blob/master/test-data/compression-log.html) the contains a report on test run on sample content with character count between 50,000 and 2,500,000.
+The included [analysis-test HTML-log](https://htmlpreview.github.io/?https://github.com/heidi-holappa/tira-labra-2022/blob/master/test-data/compression-log.html) contains a report on test run on the provided sample content with character count between 50,000 and 2,500,000.
 We will next look a bit closer to at the results.
-Some additional graphs drawn from the table results are included.
+For easier reviewing a copy of the table 'Compression analysis' is included in this document as well some of the graphs from the report.
+Some additional graphs drawn from the table results are also included.

 The sought compression ratio for this project was between 40-60 percent (meaning that the compressed file size is 40-60 percent of the original size).
 As can be seen in the table for the compression phase (below), this is achieved for most files.